 Archery is one of the oldest sports in existence.
 It’s been practiced by people worldwide for centuries, and it continues to grow in popularity today.

 The idea behind this sport is to shoot an arrow with a bow and hit a target.
-This seems like it would be easy, but people make many mistakes when shooting arrows.
+This seems like it would be easy, but people make many mistakes when shooting arrows, which is why archery lessons can be so helpful.

 Despite this ancient history, many beginners still make common mistakes easily avoided with little practice and guidance.
 The following tips will help you avoid these mistakes so you can improve your game right away.